kristimeculi/crud/README.md

 # crud

-npm init -y
+create .env file

+then run in terminal
-npm i express express-validator mysql2 cors dotenv jsonwebtoken -S npm i nodemon -D
+- npm i nodemon -D

+Project is ready you can run:
+- npm start